znpierucci/4320SCRUMTrip/README.md

 ## Breakdown

 We each are assigned a date and have filled out the itinerary for each date in each branch.
+- The Itinerarys and all files are all described in detail in markdown files.
+- The budget is in Budget Table.md where we had our estimated costs alongside our actual costs.
-The Itinerarys and all files are all described in detail in markdown files.
-To manage this through Scrum protocol we utilized the axosoft software given to us. our website is located above @ cs4320trip.axosoft.com .
+- To manage this through Scrum protocol we utilized the axosoft software given to us. our website is located above @ cs4320trip.axosoft.com .